pedrottimark/ts-weeks-2018/a-2/README.md

 Practice reviewing the report when a test fails because there is a change:

+1. In Terminal: `yarn test 11-jsdom`
-1. In your code editor, open the `src/11-jsdom.spec.js` file
+2. In your code editor, open the `src/11-jsdom.spec.js` file
-2. In Terminal: `yarn test 11-jsdom`
+3. In your code editor, open the `src/__snapshots__/11-jsdom.spec.js.snap` file and compare the serialization for each test case     to the `renderItem` function and the item argument
-3. Comment out the `li.innerHTML = item.text;` line and delete `//` preceding the following line
+4. Comment out the `li.innerHTML = item.text;` line and delete `//` preceding the following line
-4. In Terminal: `yarn test 11-jsdom` and see report that a test fails, because there is a change
+5. In Terminal: `yarn test 11-jsdom` and see report that a test fails, because there is a change
-5. In Terminal: `yarn test 11-jsdom -u` to update the snapshot, because the change is progress
+6. In Terminal: `yarn test 11-jsdom -u` to update the snapshot, because the change is progress, and then look for the change in the `.snap` file
-6. **Both collaboratively**, Prepend `//` to disable comments above and below the second `describe` block and implement `renderList` function
+7. **Both collaboratively**, Prepend `//` to disable comments above and below the second `describe` block and implement `renderList` function
+8. In Terminal: `yarn test 11-jsdom` and then look for the added snapshot in the `.snap` file
-7. **Both collaboratively**, convert the output markup from list to table:
+9. **Both collaboratively**, convert the output markup from list to table:
     * Replace `ul` with `table` which contains `tbody`
     * Replace `li` with `tr` which contains `td`
-8. In Terminal: `yarn test 11-jsdom` and see report that tests fail, because there is a change
+10. In Terminal: `yarn test 11-jsdom` and see report that tests fail, because there is are changes
-9. In Terminal: `yarn test 11-jsdom -u` to update the snapshot, because the change is progress
+11. In Terminal: `yarn test 11-jsdom -u` to update the snapshot, because the change is progress, and then look for the changes in the `.snap` file

 ## DOM in browser